-After more and more immigrants moved to the southern Yunnan mountains, in general, since the 1720s, some inherited Dai chieftains were abolished.
+After more and more immigrants moved to the southern Yunnan mountains, generally since the 1720s, some inheriting Dai chieftains were abolished.
 After that, county governments were established in the Zhenyuan and the Jinggu chieftains in Puer Prefectures, and the Mengmian in Shunning Prefecture.
-The Qing government extended its official power at the border between the southern Mengmeng chieftain and the Mekong, from the 1720s to the 1740s.
-However, this border was extended again in the 1880s, and encroached on the western part of Mekong River, in the Menglian chieftain area, and the Wa lands.
+The Qing government extended its official power at the border between the southern Mengmeng chieftain and the Mekong from the 1720s to the 1740s.
+However, this border was extended again in the 1880s, encroaching on the western part of the Mekong River, in the Menglian chieftain area, and the Wa lands.
 The background to this frontier formation process was the rapid increase of Han settlers from the inner provinces, when the natives could not protect their living resources, like their farmland, and when they needed to pay more tax then before.
 The conflicts between the native groups, no matter whether they were mountain or basin residents, against the guest settlers had become serious.
-In these conflicts, the Qing officials normally stood by the side of the Han settlers, because the Oing officials also aimed to enlarge their revenue base through political reforms, but it partly depended on the number of Han immigrants, or the size of marketable farmland available for the new comers.
-In this way, we can judge that the Qing government and officials were the protectors of the Han immigrants in the process of driving the natives away, toward the south through political transformation, and to abolish their collective farmland ownership.
-But on the opposite side, the natives were unified and depended on their resources of mobilization to protect their land and the mountains'
+In these conflicts, the Qing officials normally stood by the side of the Han settlers, because the Qing officials also aimed to enlarge their revenue base through political reforms, but it partly depended on the number of Han immigrants, or the size of marketable farmland available for the newcomers.
+In this way, we can judge that the Qing government and officials were the protectors of the Han immigrants in the process of driving the natives away, towards the south through political transformation, and to abolish their collective farmland ownership.
+But on the opposite side, the natives were unified and depended on their resources of mobilization to protect their land and mountain resources.
+This transformation did not seriously involve the miners, because the mines worked as individual communities and they were relatively isolated in the mountains.
+Normally the miners societies focused on their industry and its commercial benefits by keeping the natives at a distance, and the miners were mainly concentrated at several separated localities.
+Therefore, the immigrants activity concerning mine exploitation and their penetration could have different social consequences which might well have been beyond the view of the